 - Working from detailed drawings / plans to specification

-- Set up and programming of CNC (computer numerically controlled) machines
+- Set up and programming of computer numerically controlled (CNC) machines.

 Industry connections and resources

-Our industry-experienced teachers bring a wealth of knowledge and experience to focus on workmanship, instil a sound work ethic and developing skills that are in demand in the industry.
+Our industry-experienced teachers bring a wealth of knowledge and experience to focus on workmanship, instil a sound work ethic and develop skills that are in demand from industry.

-Our resources are second to none, and include a computer lab, welding workshop and theory room, as well as a fully equipped fabrication workshop with all the tools and equipment you need to practise your skills.
-You will be spending 80% of your time in the workplace, where you will have the opportunity to put your learning into practise.
+Our resources are second-to-none, including a computer lab, welding workshop and theory room, as well as a fully equipped fabrication workshop with all the tools and equipment you need to practise your skills.
+You will be spending 80 per cent of your time in the workplace, where you will have the opportunity to put your learning into practice.

-This qualification is recognised by the Welding Technology Institute of Australia (WTIA) and the Australian Stainless Steel Development Association (ASSDA).
+This qualification is recognised by the Weld Australia (WA) and the Australian Stainless Steel Development Association (ASSDA).